demisto/content/Packs/XSOAR_Engineer_Training/Integrations/XSOAREngineerTraining/README.md

-The XSOAR Engineer Training (XET) integration provides sample data to fetch events into XSOAR, and commands to build playbooks around.
+The XSOAR Engineer Training (XET) integration provides sample data to fetch events into Cortex XSOAR, and commands to build playbooks around.

 Use for training purposes only.